Distributed Distance Sensitivity Oracles: Distributed Excluded Shortest Paths

-Algorithm~\ref{alg:exclude} implements this approach in the CONGEST setting.
-In line~\ref{alg:exclude:sssp}, we compute SSSP distances from source $x$.
-In line~\ref{alg:exclude:edgedown}, we notify each vertex under the subtree $T_x(P)$ of an excluded path $P \in \mathcal{R}$.
-By the problem definition, each edge knows the path $P$ to which it belongs if any, so we only require one downcast along $T_x$.
-The downcast takes $O(n)$ rounds and $O(1)$ congestion.
-Each vertex $y$ in $T_x(P)$ sends distance $d(x,y)$ and the start vertex of $P$ to all its neighbors in line~\ref{alg:exclude:neighb}.
-This is an $O(1)$ round operation, since $\mathcal{R}$ is independent and there is at most one $T_x(P)$ that $y$ belongs to.
+Each vertex $y$ in $T_x(P)$ sends distance $d(x,y)$ and the key vertex of $P$ to all its neighbors in line~\ref{alg:exclude:neighb} in $O(1)$ rounds.
 Using this neighbor information, we compute the weight $d^*(x,z)$ of the added $x$-$z$ edge locally at $z$ in line~\ref{alg:exclude:edgewt}.
 Finally, the SSSP computation in line~\ref{alg:exclude:finalsssp} computes all excluded shortest paths distances, and the distance $d(x,z,P)$ is known at vertex $z$.
+Correctness of this procedure follows from~\cite{DemetrescuTCR08dso}.

-In line~\ref{alg:exclude:sssp}, we use the low congestion SSSP algorithm of~\cite{ghaffari24sssp} for directed weighted graphs which takes $\tilde{O}(n)$ rounds and has $\tilde{O}(1)$ congestion.
-Since all other steps have $O(n)$ rounds and $O(1)$ congestion, our total round complexity is $\tilde{O}(n)$ rounds and $\tilde{O}(1)$ congestion.
-Although we focus on algorithms for directed weighted graphs, if the graph is directed and unweighted we can remove the polylog factors to obtain a bound of $O(n)$ rounds and $O(1)$ congestion.
+Note that all steps other than the SSSP computations in lines~\ref{alg:exclude:sssp} and~\ref{alg:exclude:finalsssp} take $O(n)$ rounds and have $O(1)$ congestion.
+To maintain this low congestion, we use the directed weighted SSSP algorithm of~\cite{GhaffariT24sssp} which takes $\tilde{O}(n)$ rounds and has $\tilde{O}(1)$ congestion (instead of, say,~\cite{CaoF23parallel} with high congestion).
+Our total round complexity is $\tilde{O}(n)$ rounds and $\tilde{O}(1)$ congestion.

+Although we focus on algorithms for directed weighted graphs, we note that if the graph is directed and unweighted we can remove the polylog factors to obtain a bound of $O(n)$ rounds and $O(1)$ congestion.
 For this we use $O(n)$-round BFS to compute shortest path distances in line~\ref{alg:exclude:sssp}, and simulate the $x$-$z$ weighted edges (which have weight $d^*(x,z) < n$) added in line~\ref{alg:exclude:finalsssp} locally at $z$ by assuming a message from $x$ arrives at round $d^*(x,z)$ of the BFS.